Ben’s Blog | News From Ben’s Bus

 As far as we know, we’re the first shared transfer company to go carbon neutral.
 So now, whether your on a bus from Geneva to Val Thorens or Grenoble to Tignes, you can travel in the confidence that the impact you’re having on global warming is as low as it can be.

-Our Geneva Airport Ski Transfers and our Lyon Airport ski transfers are now on sale.
-We hope to get our Grenoble Airport ski transfers on sale by the end of July 2024.
+Our Geneva Airport Ski Transfers and our Lyon Airport ski transfers will go on sale at the end of May 2025.
+We hope to get our Grenoble Airport ski transfers on sale by the end of June 2025.
 Sign up to our mailing list below to be notified as soon as we’re live and to hear about any early bird discounts we may offer.

 – – – – – – – – – – – – – – – – – –